Prevent slips, trips and falls

 The County Durham Handyperson service can help with small scale jobs if you live in our county and are 60 or over, disabled, a victim of crime, at high risk of falling or you are vulnerable in other ways.

-Care Connect is the 24 hour emergency contact service that provides our alarm service.
+Care Connect - our community alarm service is the 24 hour emergency contact service that provides our alarm service.
 The alarms can help you to call for help if you have an accident or fall at home.
 They help you feel safer at home, and remain independent for longer.
 They can also offer peace of mind to your family and friends.

 Avoiding a fall